coop-deluxe/character-template/README.md

 The model has now been built and is ready to use for modding!
 Any change to the model must have the old .bin file deleted!

 ## How to Set Color Lighting to Material!
-This is for [AgentX's Fast64-Coop](https://github.com/coop-deluxe/fast64).
-If you're using [ManIsCat2's Fast64-Gart](https://github.com/ManIsCat2/Fast64-Gart), [click here](https://github.com/ManIsCat2/Fast64-Gart?tab=readme-ov-file#coop-recolorability) for instructions.
+This is for [AgentX's Fast64-Coop](https://github.com/coop-deluxe/fast64) or the normal `Fast64` version.
+If you're using [ManIsCat2's Fast64-Gart](https://github.com/ManIsCat2/Fast64-Gart), [click here](https://github.com/ManIsCat2/Fast64-Gart?tab=readme-ov-file#coop-recolorability) for instructions, and you can skip this part.

-Make sure all the mesh has the materials all shared AND organized.
+Make sure all the mesh materials are shared and organized.
 A program such as Visual Code is needed to manually edit the files.

-The game has eight recoloring slots for recolorability!
+The game has 9 recoloring slots for recolorability!

 * `CAP`
 * `SHIRT`